Skip to content

 Many successful daters use a multi-app strategy.

 Why Using Both Makes Sense: Completely different user pools.
 Different pools attract different types of people.
-We found relatively little overlap between active users on both platforms in the same city, meaning you’re not seeing the same faces twice.
+There tends to be relatively little overlap between active users on both platforms in the same city, meaning you’re not seeing the same faces twice.

 Time Management Strategy: